knpuniversity/javascript/knpu/ep2-es6/for-of-loop.md

-# The For of Loop
+# The for of Loop

 One of the *crazy* things about JavaScript... is that there's not *one* good way to loop over a collection!
 In PHP, we have `foreach`, and it works perfectly.
 But